muweigg/Gulp-4-Demo/README.md

-# Gulp 4
+# Gulp
-This is a quick start creating a multi-page application with Gulp.
+This is a quick start creating a multi-page application with Gulp 4.